kamingfung/kamingfung.github.io/content/blogs/2019-09-17-barchart-with-labels/index.md

 ---
 title: "Bar Charts with Labels"
-summary: "This is an example to draw a informative bar chart using \"geom_label\" from \"ggplot2\"."
+summary: 'This is an example to draw a informative bar chart using "geom_label" from "ggplot2".'
-date: '2019-09-17'
+date: "2019-09-17"
 authors: [admin]
 tags: [R]
 categories: [Skill Share]